ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Applicability: Blocked, Forged

-  * Reference: the operator of the DNS server filtered the response
+  * Reference:  Filtered according to policy determined by the operator of the DNS server

   * Change Controller: IETF